yst1979/yst1979.github.io/_posts/2018-09-06-auto-scaling-configuration.md

 Click `Add policy` under` Scaling Policies` tag, click `Create simple scaling` policy
 ![auto scaling](/assets/images/2018090614.png)

-Give a name and set the `action`, which is to add an instance.
+Give a name and set `take the action`, which is to add an instance.
 Condition, `Execute policy when`, can be set here but we will set it later elsewhere.
 ![auto scaling](/assets/images/2018090615.png)

 Repeat the step to create an `action` to decrease an instance.
 ![auto scaling](/assets/images/2018090616.png)

 Completed view of Scaling policies.
-Notice that the `condition` has not been set yet, which we will do it elsewhere later.
+Notice that the `Execute policy when` has not been set yet, which we will do it elsewhere later.
 ![auto scaling](/assets/images/2018090617.png)

 ### Create Alarm under CloudWatch (C.W)
-Create alarms under C.W to monitor certain condition of instances and trigger action created on steps above when condition is met.
+Create alarms under C.W to monitor certain condition of instances and trigger action created on steps above when condition is met
 ![auto scaling](/assets/images/2018090618.png)

 In this example we will monitor the metrics in A.S group